MorganKryze/ConsoleAppVisuals/docs/articles/use.md

 ### Placement.cs

 This class is used to define the placement of a text in the console.
 It may be useful to indicate where to place a text in a console, or to define the position of a text in a larger string.

+### FontYamlFile.cs

+This class is used to define a font from a yaml file.
+It may be useful to create your own font.

 ## How to use the library